 The master's project is an in-depth synthesis of a topic of significance to the nursing profession.
-This course may include pilot project, integrative literature reviews, EBP (Evidence-Based Practice) projects, indepth evaluation projects, and other projects as approved.
-In the project development initiation phase, the student will obtain approval for the project topic, complete a project proposal and obtain IRB (Institutional Review Board) approval if application with the advisor.
+This course may include pilot project, integrative literature reviews, EBP (Evidence-based Practice) projects, indepth evaluation projects, and other projects as approved.
+In the initiation phase of project development, the student will obtain approval for the project topic, complete a project proposal and obtain IRB (Institutional Review Board) approval if application in conjunction with the advisor.
 Prerequisites: N502, M512, N514.